-Join Amy Jackson, our onsite Behavioral Health Counselor, the third Thursday of each month at noon.
-She will guide an interactive, virtual discussion on popular behavioral health topics.
+Join us the third Thursday of each month at noon.
+We will guide an interactive, virtual discussion on popular behavioral health topics.
 There will be time at the end for Q&A.

 You can heal from trauma

 If you’ve suffered a physical or psychological trauma, you know how it feels.
 But did you know that trauma can actually change the structure of your brain and how it functions?
 This can impact the way you respond to the world around you.